When Your Body Becomes the Battleground: Living with Autoimmune Disease

 Finding Hope

-Living with an autoimmune disease has taught me that sometimes, yes, I have to push through.
-There are times when rest is not an option, when life demands more than my body wants to give.
-And often, I pay for it later.
-That is part of the reality of chronic illness.
+Living with an autoimmune disease has taught me that sometimes I do have to push through.
+There are days when rest simply isn’t an option, when life asks more of me than my body would choose, and I often feel the consequences later.
+That’s part of the reality of chronic illness, and I try to meet that honestly.

-But when I can, the greatest gift I give myself is surrender.
+But when I do have the choice, the greatest gift I give myself is slowing down.
 Allowing rest.
-Letting my body soften into the space it needs instead of forcing it to be somewhere it cannot.
+Letting my body have the space it needs instead of forcing it into a version of “normal” that isn’t possible that day.

-This surrender is not giving up.
-It is listening.
-It is compassion.
-It is the choice to meet myself where I am today, instead of where I think I should be.
+This isn’t giving up.
+It’s listening.
+It’s compassion.
+It’s choosing to meet myself exactly as I am instead of holding myself to who I think I should be.

-Over time, consistent practice with these tools has changed the way I live with Crohn’s.
-Instead of treating my body like an enemy, I treat it like a partner.
-Some days we are in sync.
-Other days we argue.
-But when I practice listening, I find more calm, more compassion, and more hope.
+With consistent practice, these tools have changed my relationship with Crohn’s.
+Instead of seeing my body as something that’s failing me, I try to treat it as a partner.
+Some days are smoother than others, but when I listen with curiosity instead of judgment, I find more steadiness and more hope.